 Tasalsul is the dependence of a thing’s existence on the fulfillment of an infinite number of conditions.
 Typically, it is used to refer to the belief that the present is preceded by an infinite number of past events.
-Tasalsul is impossible because an infinity is endless by definition, and so an infinite number of condtions cannot be fulfilled.
+This is impossible because an infinity of events is an endless number by events, and what is endless cannot come to an end.